josemarluedke/dotfiles/README.md

 - [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) - This will
     bundle dependencies specified at [Brewfile](./Brewfile).
 (Optional)

+## Settings

+- Change your terminal font to use one of the Powerline fonts.
+The one used in the screenshot above is: `14pt Meslo LG S DZ Regular for Powerline`

 ## Useful tips

 ### Enable Key Repeating in Mac OS X